 There are of course many more aspects of appearing at a Court that are beyond the scope of this summary.
 We do strongly recommend parties applying to the Family Courts obtain legal representation as it is a highly emotive area of law and having a lawyer can assist to reduce stress as well as adding the benefit of legal experience and practice.

-Our team at McNamara & Associates pride ourselves on explaining the law and making you feel in control of the situation in complex areas of Court litigation.
+Our team at McNamara Law pride ourselves on explaining the law and making you feel in control of the situation in complex areas of Court litigation.

-If you would like to discuss in more detail what you might expect when you attend Court on your matter please do not hesitate to contact one of our lawyers on 13 58 28.
+If you would like to discuss in more detail what you might expect when you attend Court on your matter please do not hesitate to contact one of our Ipswich Solicitors on 13 58 28.